develer-staff/angular-beacon/README.md

 In Angular there's no way to know when it has finished *rendering* items on the screen.
-Controllers emit `$viewContentLoaded` and directives call `postLink()` when Angular has finished *cloning* the template, but that doesn't mean that DOM nodes were created yet, not that the page has been fully rendered.
+Controllers emit `$viewContentLoaded` and directives call `postLink()` when Angular has finished *cloning* the template, but that doesn't mean that DOM nodes were created yet, nor that the page has been fully rendered.

 Wouldn't it be nice to be told when the page has been fully rendered?
 Unfortunately, Angular doesn't